pbollhorn/Calculator/README.md

     `docker build --tag calculator_image .`

-2. Create Docker container and tell it to use port 5001:
+2. Create Docker container from image and tell it to use port 5001:

     `docker create --name calculator_container -p 5001:5001 calculator_image`